Test attributes

 □ test depends on external api [Waiting for API changes]fail_with

-Sets the expected exit code for the test.
-By default, tests expect exit code 0 (success).
-Use this attribute when your test is supposed to fail with a specific exit code.
+Sets the expected exit code.
+The default expected exit code is 0 (success).
+Use fail_with when the test should end with a different exit code.

 Syntax: